cybillsweet/03-Juicy-Brick-Breaker/README.md

 # Juicy Brick Breaker
 Taking a basic brick-breaker game and implementing  "juicy" effects to it.
 October 2022

+#dESCRIPTION
-Taking a basic brick-breaker game and implementing  "juicy" effects to it to better it's performance and overall make it more enjoyable to play.
+implementing  "juicy" effects to it to better it's performance and overall make it more enjoyable to play.

 ## Implementation
 Music and Sound